Bill Rossi Music

 "Like most culturally rooted music, the Blues makes statements about the difficulty of the human condition and at the same time reaches deep to express an often childlike happiness.
 It's an example of how suffering can drive you deep into yourself to look for that innate joy to transcend your pain."

-For some of Bill's thoughts on the Blues, go here.
-To read about the teaching approach he developed to reach and enliven students at a deep level go here.
+For Bill's thoughts on the Blues and enlivening the creative spirit, go here.
+To read about the teaching approach he developed to reach and empower students at a deep level go here.